haskell/hie-bios/README.md

 Using this principle, it is possible to easily support a wide range of tools including `cabal-install`, `stack`, `rules_haskell`, `hadrian` and `obelisk` without major contortions.
-`hie-bios` does not depend on the `Cabal` library nor does not read any complicated build products and so on.
+`hie-bios` does not depend on the `Cabal` library nor does it read any complicated build products and so on.

 How does a tool specify a session?
 A session is fully specified by a set of standard GHC flags.
 Most tools already produce this information if they support a `repl` command.
-Launching a repl is achieved by calling `ghci` with the right flags to specify the package database. `hie-bios` needs a way to get these flags and then it can set up GHC API session correctly.
+Launching a repl is achieved by calling `ghci` with the right flags to specify the package database. `hie-bios` needs a way to get these flags and then it can set up a GHC API session correctly.

-Futher it means that any failure to set up the API session is the responsibility of the build tool.
+Further it means that any failure to set up the API session is the responsibility of the build tool.
 It is up to them to provide the correct information if they want the tool to work correctly.

 ## Explicit Configuration

-The user can place a `hie.yaml` file in the root of the workspace which describes how to setup the environment.
+The user can place a `hie.yaml` file in the root of the workspace which describes how to set up the environment.
 There are several supported ways to setup the environment.

 ### Stack

-To explicitly state that you want to use `stack` then the basic configuration `hie.yaml` would look like:
+To explicitly state that you want to use `stack`, the basic configuration `hie.yaml` would look like:

 ```yaml
 cradle: